swati-dontamsetti/python-challenge/PyBoss/README.md

 ![Boss](Images/boss.jpg)

-In this challenge, you get to be the _boss_.
-You oversee hundreds of employees across the country developing Tuna 2.0, a world-changing snack food based on canned tuna fish.
-Alas, being the boss isn't all fun, games, and self-adulation.
-The company recently decided to purchase a new HR system, and unfortunately for you, the new system requires employee records be stored completely differently.
+In this challenge, I get to be the _boss_.
+The company recently decided to purchase a new HR system, and unfortunately for me, the new system requires employee records be stored completely differently.

-Your task is to help bridge the gap by creating a Python script able to convert your employee records to the required format.
-Your script will need to do the following:
+I must bridge the gap by creating a Python script able to convert the current employee records to the required format.
+The script will do the following:

 * Import the `employee_data.csv` file, which currently holds employee records like the below: